 Overview: Massage Therapy

-Some of the known physiological benefits include decreased blood pressure and heart rate and increased expression of a class of immune cells called natural killer — or NK — cells involved in the rejection of tumors and cells infected by viruses.
+Some of the known physiological benefits of massage therapies include decreased blood pressure and heart rate and increased expression of a class of immune cells called natural killer — or NK — cells involved in the rejection of tumors and cells infected by viruses.
 On other hand, psychological benefits may include a reduction of feelings such as anxiety and depression and an increased sense of relaxation.

 Cancer Levels and Massage Therapy